 Hydroponics is a technique that allows plants to be grown in water and so cuts out many of the problems that occur when using a soil-based medium.

 Aquaponics is like hydroponics, however, essential nutrients required by the plants are provided by keeping certain fish in the water where the plants are growing.

 Experts suggest that close to 90% of an average family’s needs can be grown in an area no larger than 50 square meters with the introduction of hydroponic or aquaponic techniques.

-Permaculture is a set of tools that supplies a holistic approach to gardening and to life,.
+Permaculture is a gardening concept that supplies a holistic approach to growing plants and to life,.
 This philosophy works by asking us to appreciate, understand, protect, and use the natural processes of the earth.